Bayesian open games

 The above limitations restrict the applicability of compositional game theory to economic phenomena.
 And it restricts its usefulness for economists.
 After all, classical game theory already deals with these complications.

-In this paper we provide a generalization of open games which solves the two problems above \emph{in one go}.
+In this paper we provide a generalisation of open games which solves the three problems above \emph{in one go}.
 We adapt the core definition of compositional game theory such that the environment can be stochastic and players can also choose in a non-deterministic fashion.
 Doing so, we also introduce a way to deal with incomplete information.
-Essentially we are lifting the same ``trick'', which has been introduced in classical game theory to deal with games of incomplete information by John Harsanyi \cite{harsanyi1967gamesI,harsanyi1968gamesII,harsanyi1968gamesIII}, to compositional game theory.
+Essentially we are lifting the same `trick', which has been introduced in classical game theory to deal with games of incomplete information by John Harsanyi \cite{harsanyi1967gamesI,harsanyi1968gamesII,harsanyi1968gamesIII}, to compositional game theory.

 Harsanyi argued that instead of dealing with games of incomplete information directly, which poses formidable conceptual problems, we can transform such games into games of imperfect information by introducing the notion of (game) types.
-Players have access to probability distributions characterizing these games as well as partial access to this information.
+Players have access to probability distributions characterising these games as well as partial access to this information.
 For instance, in an auction a player may know how much he values the good to be auctioned.
 However, he may not know how other agents value the good.
-Assuming that players update information according to Bayes' rule and adapting the equilibrium notion of Nash, to what is called \emph{Bayesian Nash equilibrium}, game theorists can work with such interactions not different to how they deal with chance elements in Poker.
-Thus by transforming the problem, Harsanyi essentially opened the path to using tools that were more or less already introduced by \cite{neumann_theory_1944}.
+Assuming that players update information according to Bayes' rule and adapting the equilibrium notion of Nash, to what is called \emph{Bayesian Nash equilibrium}, game theorists can work with such interactions no differently to how they deal with chance elements in Poker.
+Thus by transforming the problem, Harsanyi essentially opened the path to using tools that were more or less already introduced by von Neumann and Morgenstern~\cite{neumann_theory_1944}.

 We are applying the same strategy.
 By introducing stochastic environments and adapting the equilibrium notion from Nash to Bayesian Nash we show that our compositional framework captures exactly Bayesian Games and thus allows to deal with stochastic environments as well as with situations of incomplete information.
-This distinguishes our work also from \cite{ghani2019compositional} which address the issue of deterministic players in isolation.
+This distinguishes our work also from \cite{ghani2019compositional} which addresses the issue of deterministic players in isolation.